lorys/hive-cloud/README.md

 ⚠️ Please, Don't send personal data.
 It's broadcasted to everyone !

-## Chunk's format during transfers

-A chunk is 1 048 576 bytes (or 1MiB).
-Full or not, it will always be the same size.

-But we can only process it completely if we have the 31 bytes of informations needed.

-Here are the different data required to process a chunk :

-- **16 bytes** : file's entire hash, used as an index and/or name
-- **2 bytes** : current chunk's index.
-- **2 bytes** : total chunks for this file
-- **5 bytes** : total bytes in this file 👈 Only present in the last chunk
-- **6 bytes** : chunk's upload time (unix timestamp)
-- **1 048 576 bytes** : the entier chunk (filled with zeros if the chunk is smaller than the set size).

-These data allow us to follow a file and know what part is missing.

-A file can have 65 535 chunks so a single file cannot exceed **~65 gigabytes**.

-A chunk has a lifetime of 30 days, when we come near this limit, the client should reupload the chunk (automatically if possible).

-This exact format, explained above, is used only during transfers between servers and clients (codes `0x00`, `0x11` and `0x49`).
-Clients have a slightly different approach when it comes to storing chunks.

 ## Communication client <> server

 We don't use JSON in this project.
 There's only bytes and bits !